DrLex0/quake-frogbots/waypoint/README.md

      A less common use case is to force the bot to traverse a short bit of lava, which it may otherwise refuse if there is no obvious spot to jump to.
      In `lilith` you will find examples of both these cases at the 2 teleports in the map's corners.
    - **Narrow path mode** (shown as `‘=’`, number 32 in code) makes the bot do effort to align itself to this path before proceeding, this is useful to get through narrow openings or walk/climb on narrow structures like ladders.
 See the Advanced section for details.
    - **Focused path mode** (shown as `‘F’`, number 2 in code) makes the bot look at (focus on) the destination marker of the path.
-This is useful when walking along tricky thin ledges (example in `monsoon`), or when the bot needs to jump out of water (example in `cmt4`).
-Without this mode, the bot may be distracted by looking at the next item it wants to pick up, causing it to move inaccurately and fall off the ledge, or face the wrong way to perform the water jump.
+It is recommended to set this on every path where the bot has to jump out of water (example in `cmt4`).
+It is also useful for walking along tricky thin ledges (example in `tox`).
+It may also help to make certain jumps more reliable (example in `aerowalk`).
+Without this mode, the bot may be distracted by looking at the next item it wants to pick up, causing it to move inaccurately and face the wrong way to perform the water jump, or fall off the ledge.
 (Looking at enemies always has priority over this path mode.)
    - **Wall strafe jump mode** (shown as `‘W’`, number 8 in code) exploits Quake's weird physics to allow bots to jump across gaps too wide for a normal jump in some situations.
 More info in the advanced section below.
    - **Need shoot mode** (shown as `‘N’`, number 256 in code) is for paths that require shooting a trigger to be traversable, often a door like in _dm6,_ but the trigger may also be separate from the door.
 More details in the advanced section below.
    - **Shoot at** (shown as `‘h’`, number 32 in code) is a _pseudo path_ mode that indicates what object to shoot for _need shoot_ mode.
 See the advanced section for more info.